Beteiligungsplattform für partizipative und strategische Stadtplanung.

 - AGGLOBASEL

-- Christoph Merian Foundation
+- Christoph Merian Stiftung

 - Kühne Wicki Future Stuff

-- Christoph-Merian Foundation, Basler Personenschifffahrt, kHaus, Theater Basel
+- Christoph-Merian-Stiftung, Basler Personenschifffahrt, kHaus, Theater Basel